There’s a lot that goes into creating an ecommerce website.

 Choose a domain name that matches your brand, find an ecommerce platform, tinker with templates, upload your product catalog … the list goes on.

 Web hosting—a service that makes it possible for customers to visit your new ecommerce site—is often forgotten about (or disregarded entirely).
 But it’s one of the most important elements of an online store.

 The ecommerce hosting provider you choose impacts the experience an online shopper has with your site.
 Everything from page loading speeds to the security of information they’re submitting—particularly credit card information—is managed by your hosting provider.

 In short: you need to pick a good one.
 Ecommerce purchases live and die by the experience a shopper has on a website.
-Your host has a huge responsibility over that.
+Your host has a huge responsibility.

 So, what does a good ecommerce hosting provider look like?
-And how do you decide between the packages on offer by popular providers when every hosting plan looks the same?
 This guide shares the answers.

 What is an ecommerce host?